Home

 He becomes euphoric as he takes the drink, places the bet, experiences the sexual release or the drug-induced high.

 After the high, the addict falls into depression.
-Depression creates the need to begin again.
-Although the addict promises himself it won’t happen again, it does.
+This creates the need to begin again.

 The depression is caused by his loss of self-control and the possible consequences.